Best vegan fine dining in London (2025)

 You can tell that the chef behind Plates, Kirk Haworth (winner of Great British Menu 2024), has a classic chef background with a lot of experience cooking non-vegan food.
 All of which he now pours into creating his delicious 100% vegan dishes.

-Plates used to run as a pop up restaurant, showing up in multiple locations across London, but they are currently building a permanent location on Old Street.
-It is due to open in July, but tables are hard to come by.
-Which is testament to Kirk’s incredible cooking.
+Plates used to run as a pop-up restaurant, showing up in multiple locations across London, but they have recently opened their new permanent location on Old Street.
+It opened in July 2024, but tables are hard to come by.
+Which is a testament to Kirk’s incredible cooking.

-I managed to bag myself a table for 1 at the Chef’s Counter in August, so watch this space for a full Plates review!
+I managed to bag myself a table for 1 at the Chef’s Counter in August 2024, find out what I thought in my Plates review!

 A dish at Studio Gauthier - the best vegan fine dining in London